pea-nut-z/connect-four-app-client-server/README.md

 - [x] Critical runtime in single player mode on a mobile device

 - [x] Authentication components are tested using Puppeteer.
 Puppeteer uses the build of the application to run the tests.
 Thus, it does not have source mapping.
 As a result, the coverage report is not present.

+### Potential future features

+Multiple sockets - enables more than two persons to play in multiplayer mode Chat